 grok-imagine-video | Text, image, and video input to video output | $0.05/sec | $0.07/sec | Not listed for this row | Better first API test when you need text-to-video. |

-grok-imagine-video-1.5 | Image/video route to video output | $0.08/sec | $0.14/sec | $0.25/sec | xAI's model page says it currently does not support text-to-video. |
+grok-imagine-video-1.5 | Image-to-video | $0.08/sec | $0.14/sec | $0.25/sec | xAI's model page says it currently does not support text-to-video; 1080p is limited to this image-to-video route in the current guide. |

 Input charges matter too.
 The current model pages list image input pricing and video input pricing separately from generated output seconds.
 For grok-imagine-video, the model page lists image input at $0.002 and video input at $0.01/sec.
 For grok-imagine-video-1.5, the model page lists image input at $0.01.
 Recheck xAI docs before you publish a budget, because model availability, pricing, and rate limits can move.